maidstone-hackspace/administration/constitution.md

 2. Members put the safety of themselves and other members ahead of all other considerations.
 Members should not use any tools or equipment that they are not confident in using, or should seek assistance to do so.
 If an urgent safety risk is identified, members are required to cease all work until the risk is resolved.

 3. Members must respect the Hackspace by ensuring they clear up their projects when finished and that their work does not cause hazards to others whilst in progress.
 Members should also respect that some items provided are not to be hacked, and this will be made clear.

+4. All Junior Members and vulnerable adults must be accompanied and supervised by a member who will take full responsibility for the Junior Member/vulnerable adult.
+The supervising member:
+  1. Must be 18 years or older, and legally responsible.
+  2. Must be either the Junior Member's/vulnerable adult's Guardian/Parent, or has been appointed by the Guardian/Parent to supervise the Junior Member/vulnerable adult.
+  3. Must not be supervising more Junior Members/vulnerable adults in the Space at any one time than the ratio agreed to by The Committee.

 7. TERMINATIONS
 ---------------